goksing/evel-library/readme.md

 # ECOMP Vendor Event Listener Library

+NOTE: This project has moved to the ONAP community as part of the DCAE project (https://wiki.onap.org/pages/viewpage.action?pageId=1015831).

 This project contains a C library that supports interfacing to AT&T's ECOMP Vendor Event Listener.
 For an overview of ECOMP, see the [ECOMP White Paper](http://att.com/ECOMP).